The Ultimate In Birding Tours

 Birdquest has operated Cambodia birding tours since 2003 and Laos birding tours since 2011.

 Accommodation & Road Transport: The hotels are of a good or at least medium standard throughout.
+For our night at Changkran Roy we will sleep in fixed tents on concrete platforms with an adjacent dining area and a shower and toilet block.
 During the optional Mount Aural extension, there will be three nights of very simple outfitted camping.
-Road transport is by minibus/passenger van and 4×4 vehicles and roads are variable in quality.
+Road transport is by minibus/passenger van (and 4×4 vehicles at Mount Aural) and roads are variable in quality.

 Climate: Mostly hot and also generally humid.
 Sunny weather will be interspersed with cloudy periods.
 Rain is unlikely.

-Bird Photography: Opportunities during our Cambodia & Laos birding tour are worthwhile.
+Bird Photography: Opportunities during our Cambodia & Laos birding tour are overall worthwhile and good in places.

 TOUR HIGHLIGHTS